giffo/config/readme.md

 	var favColor = appConfig("favcolor");
 	var serverTimeouts = serverConfig("timeout");

-*this is a read only, there is no mechanism to save changes to the config file to disk.*
+*this module a read only, there is no mechanism to save changes to the config file to disk.*

 number, boolean and array data-types are converted from the string to their relevant type. putting quotes around a value does not convert.